ffuf/ffuf/README.md

     	Filter HTTP response size
   -fw string
     	Filter by amount of words in response
+  -input-cmd string
+    	Command producing the input. --input-num is required when using this input method.
+Overrides -w.
+  -input-num int
-  -k	TLS identity verification
+    	Number of inputs to test.
+Used in conjunction with --input-cmd. (default 100) -k	TLS identity verification
   -mc string
     	Match HTTP status codes from respose, use "all" to match every response code. (default "200,204,301,302,307,401,403")